hashmapinc/Tempus/docs/admin/widgets.rst

 Widget Type export
 ==================

-You are able to export particular widget type from widgets bundle to JSON format and import it to the same or another ThingsBoard instance.
+You are able to export particular widget type from widgets bundle to JSON format and import it to the same or another Tempus instance.
 In order to export widget type, you should navigate to the Widgets Library page, then open desired widgets bundle and finally click on the export button located on the particular widget type card.

 .. image:: ../_images/admin/widgets_type_export.png